-2. Turn the ice cream machine on; pour the mixture into freezer bowl, and let mix until thickened, about 20 to 25 minutes.
-Add the candied pecans during the last 5 minutes of mixing.
+- Turn the ice cream machine on; pour the mixture into freezer bowl, and let mix until thickened, about 20 to 25 minutes.
+Add the candied pecans during the last 5 minutes of mixing, reserving some to sprinkle over the ice cream when serving.
 The ice cream will have a soft, creamy texture.
 If a firmer consistency is desired, transfer the ice cream to an airtight container and place in freezer for about 2 hours.

 Remove from freezer about 15 minutes before serving.

-To serve, sprinkle each serving of ice cream with extra candied pecans, and add a pastry cinnamon twist.
+To serve, sprinkle each serving of ice cream with candied pecans, and add a cinnamon pastry twist.

 This is one of those dangerous recipes, that you keep thinking about and wondering if it’s dessert time again yet.